home-assistant/home-assistant.io/source/_components/remote_rpi_gpio.markdown

 ### Troubleshooting

-If you receive an error such as `gpiozero.exc.BadPinFactory: Unable to load any default pin factory!` try changing the pinfactory from "pigpio" to "mock", this adresses a [known issue](https://www.raspberrypi.org/forums/viewtopic.php?p=1417922).
+If you receive an error such as `gpiozero.exc.BadPinFactory: Unable to load any default pin factory!` try changing the pinfactory from `pigpio` to `mock`, this adresses a [known issue](https://www.raspberrypi.org/forums/viewtopic.php?p=1417922).